axolotl-git/Axo-s-File-Manager/README.md

-# Axo-s-File-Manager
+# Axo's File Manager
-a file manager with a comand line interface
+a file manager with a comand line interface for microsoft windows

 ## goals: